-Mission and Practice at the Augustana Teaching Museum of Art
+Mission and Practice at the Augustana Center for Visual Culture

-The Augustana Teaching Museum of Art supports the mission, purpose, and goals of Augustana College by placing student learning and experience at its heart.
+The Augustana Center for Visual Culture supports the mission, purpose, and goals of Augustana College by placing student learning and experience at its heart.
 It utilizes the visual arts as a catalyst to explore contemporary issues and to foster interdisciplinary inquiry.
 We are a space for a multiplicity of voices and perspectives, and a site of dynamic community engagement.

-The Augustana Teaching Museum of Art values a liberal arts spirit of inquiry, intellectual rigor, critical dialogue, a multiplicity of perspectives, and academic freedom.
+The Augustana Center for Visual Culture values a liberal arts spirit of inquiry, intellectual rigor, critical dialogue, a multiplicity of perspectives, and academic freedom.

-The museum director reports directly to the provost of the college and works with the Teaching Museum of Art Advisory Board to ensure compliance with these and other college policies.
+The museum director reports directly to the provost of the college and works with the Center for Visual Culture Advisory Board to ensure compliance with these and other college policies.

-As part of its stewardship of the art collection of the college, the Teaching Museum of Art will maintain a schedule of exhibitions of works either held by or loaned to the college, the display of which offers opportunities to engage the campus and surrounding communities with the scholarly, cultural and creative resources of Augustana faculty, students, staff and alumni.
+As part of its stewardship of the art collection of the college, the Center for Visual Culture will maintain a schedule of exhibitions of works either held by or loaned to the college, the display of which offers opportunities to engage the campus and surrounding communities with the scholarly, cultural and creative resources of Augustana faculty, students, staff and alumni.
 Exhibition themes will be chosen in consultation with the Museum Advisory Board, in part based on the likelihood of engaging academic departments both in and outside of the Division of Fine and Performing Arts.